danbev/learning-nodejs/README.md

 0x106000010: 0x00000000 0x00000000 0x00000001
 ```
 So we bacially have an 32 bit array which have 8 values in indexed using AsyncHooks::Fields enum.
+These are basically counters as far as I can tell.
+The entries are used to keep track of the number
+of init functions that should be called.
+Looking at the code we can see that

 Getting back on track we were in `AsyncWrap::Initialize` :
 ```c++
   target->DefineOwnProperty(context,